ongsalt/espcron/readme.md

 # Project status
 Now it can control 2 pin that shared same state.
 This project currently in alpha and look like it'll always be.
+*Now I'm regret that I write the frontend in vanilla javascript*